 Links to Our Full Policies

-We've provided a short summary for each of the policies below; however, to view the full policies and guidelines, click on the respective link in the list below or the link avaialable after each short summary.
-If you have any questions regarding the policies, procedures or guidelines, please contact a member of the Klarcheck Information Commons staff or email us at email@example.com.
+We've provided a short summary for each of the policies below; however, to view the full policies and guidelines, click on the respective link in the list below or the link available after each short summary.
+If you have any questions regarding the policies, procedures or guidelines, please contact a member of the Klarcheck Information Commons staff or email us at firstname.lastname@example.org.

 Acceptable Use Policy for Electronic University Resources